lalitparab786/Random-Forest/README.md

 # Random-Forest Classifier

+    PROJECT TITLE : Predicting which Employee will Quit or Not Quit the Company.

 **Random Forest is a supervised machine learning algorithm which is based on ensemble learning called Bagging.
 In this kernel, I build Random Forest Classifier model to predict Empolyee quit/not quit the company.
 I have also demonstrated the feature selection process using the Random Forest model to find only the important features,which have impact on accuracy.
 I have used the HR-Dataset for this project.**

     PROJECT TITLE : Predicting which Employee will Quit or Not Quit the Company.